CSC207-UofT/course-project-xep-cgamerzx/phase1/design_document.md

 In order to check if a commit had any issues, we utilized Github actions by creating a custom Android orientated workflow which built the app and ran all the tests.
 This includes the tests which require an android instance such as those testing data persistence.
 Our workflow action triggered for every push, and would indicate whenever or not a build or test failed or if everything ran correctly.
 This helped determine the status of a branch at a glance and is an obvious indicator for any issues that may have arisen because either the branch is actively being worked on, or if someone may have forgotten to run the tests themselves before pushing.

+#### Unit Tests
+We used unit tests extensively throughout our project, including for portions that require an application instance such as for database related methods.
+Using unit tests were great in helping with identifying if changes resulted in something breaking, indicating potential violations of SOLID design, as well as more specific situations such as indications that we needed to implement equals and hashcode functions manually.
+In conjunction with Github actions, they were also a good indicator of the status of a branch in terms of what needs to be worked on and whenever or not it would be safe to merge the branch.

 ### Group Member Current and Future Responsibilities
 Howard: Worked on room library implementation, managers and the backend in general.
 Also worked on the design document.
 Will explore cloud syncing of persistent data for phase 2 as well as fireauth implementations.